aquachris/btplanets/README.md

 ### The Inner Sphere
 The Inner Sphere is the human-inhabited part of space in the science fiction universe of BattleTech.
-It is described to be a spherical region centered on the Sol system and extending roughly 500 light years outwards in all directions, containing roughly 2000 - 3000 star systems (depending on whether formerly inhabited and periphery worlds are included).
+It is described to be a spherical region centered on the Sol system and extending roughly 500 light years outwards in all directions, containing somewhere between 2000 - 3000 star systems (depending on whether formerly inhabited and periphery worlds are included).

 Since all available depictions show a two-dimensional starmap despite the "sphere" moniker, the consensus is to regard